 Hello from Eden Park.
 It's fair to say there is s reasonable amount of Lions support here! pic.twitter.com/SlfukqQG79

 In a World Cup, defeat in the first match does not mean the end of the road as there are four pool matches.
 What’s more the presence of Tier 2 and 3 sides mean this stage of the tournament is not intense for the top countries.

-Even when there are ‘dead rubber’ matches the pride factor provides enough motivation for an entertaining and competitive spectacle.
-For example on England’s tour of Australia last year, the third Test finished 44-40 to England.
+Even when there are ‘dead rubber’ matches the pride factor provides enough motivation for an entertaining and competitive spectacle; example of England’s tour of Australia last year, where the third Test finished 44-40 to England.
 The chance to whitewash their rivals was golden, and Australia certainly didn’t let that happen without an almighty fight.

-Looking at the current Lions series, they would be extremely disappointed with a whitewash defeat that their first Test performance wouldn’t merit.
+Looking at the current British and Irish Lions series, they would be extremely disappointed with a whitewash defeat that their first Test performance wouldn’t merit.
 If defeated on Saturday you can bet they will still go all out to win the final Test, as will New Zealand.

 As World Rugby looks to grow the game further, it is clear that international rugby Test series are going nowhere.
 How the rugby calendar will expand in light of player welfare concerns is another matter, but Test series certainly have their place in the sport for many years to come.